 Xperi (XPER) Gets a Buy Rating from B.Riley FBR

-B.Riley FBR analyst Eric Wold reiterated a Buy rating on Xperi (XPER) today and set a price target of $36.00.
-The company’s shares closed last Monday at $15.02, close to its 52-week low of $14.80.
+In a report released today, Eric Wold from B.Riley FBR reiterated a Buy rating on Xperi (XPER), with a price target of $36.00.
+The company’s shares closed last Monday at $19.42.

 See today’s analyst top recommended stocks >>